Unpacking Your Potential

 Sabbatical award, “Putting More of the World in World Literature: An Interdisciplinary, Transnational Approacy, ” to do research and writing related to modern African and Caribbean literature • Presented paper “Female Textuality in Zoë Wicomb’s David’s Story” for the seminar “Body and Textuality in Context: Bringing a Comparative Perspective,” at the American Comparative Literature Association 2015 Annual Meeting, Seattle, Washington, March 26- 29, 2015. • Presented paper “’Something inside is laid wide like a wound’: Decentered Storytelling i in No Telephone to Heaven” for the panel “Questioning Boundaries: New Applications of Black Transnationalism” at the Northeast Modern Language Association 46th Annual Convention, Toronto, April 30-May 3, 2015. • Presented paper “The Challenge to Colonial Epistemic Violence in Zoë Wicomb’s October and Playing in the Light: A Feminism for the New South Africa” in a panel of the Women’s Caucus of the African Literature Association, University of Bayreuth in Germany, June 3-6, 2015. • Princeton University Mid-Career Fellowship • Fulbright Lectureship in English, Autonomous University of Puebla, Mexico • Fulbright-Hays Summer Seminar for College Teachers, Argentina • National Endowment for the Humanities One-Year Fellowship in Residence for College Teachers, New York University • Universidad del Salvador, Buenos Aires: Sabbatical Project: “The Role of the Writer in Argentine Society” • National Endowment for the Humanities Summer Seminar for College Teachers, Graduate Center, City University of New York • Project Director, NJ Education of Language Minority Students (ELMS) Grant • Member, Middle States Association Evaluation Team at the University of Puerto Rico- Bayamón • Selected for Writers of the Americas Second Annual US-Cuba Writers Conference, Havana and Matanzas, Cuba

-Academic Degrees Achieved: M.A., Education, Teachers College, NY; M.A., English, Rutgers University, Newark, NJ; B.A., English (minors: education & anthropology), William Smith College, Geneva NY;
+Academic Degrees Achieved: M.A., Teachers College, NY; M.A., Rutgers University; B.A., William Smith College

 Diversity Certificate, Cornell University Holocaust & Genocide Advisory Board, Raritan Valley Community College Big Brother Big Sister mentor Admissions volunteer, Hobart & William Smith Colleges Minority Student Careers Panel volunteer, Hobart & William Smith Colleges National Council of Negro Women (NCNW) member